Antonio Galardo

 Antonio Galardo (born 18 September 1976) is a former Italian professional footballer who played as a midfielder.

 Career

-He began his football career in youth squad of Sporting Crotone, second team of the city.
+He began his football career in Manchester city football club of Sporting Crotone, second team of the city.
 Then he went to Crotone.

-From 1998 to 2001 he played in Eccellenza with La Sportiva Cariatese and Rossanese.
+From 1998 to 2001, he played in Eccellenza with La Sportiva Cariatese and Rossanese.

-Since 2002 is in force at Crotone.
+In 2002, he returned to Crotone.
 He became the team's captain during the 2011–12 season.